x41v3r/notebook/frontend.md

 ## 1.1 Getting started with HTML

-&emsp;&emsp;HTML (HyperText Markup Language) is the code that is used to structure a web page and its content.
+&emsp;&emsp;HTML (Hyper Text Markup Language) is the code that is used to structure a web page and its content.

 ```html
 <!doctype html>